Nbickford/FluidSimulation/README.md

 - I had problems getting Improved Blobbies to work without also computing and tracking particle radii (in particular, I had problems avoiding significant numbers of visible creases in the level surface with constant particle radii); in the future, a reconstruction method such as Yu and Turk's anisotropic kernel method might be worth considering.

+- We don't do any volume control at the moment, which can lead to striking changes in volume!

 - Caustics were originally [in the plan for rendering](https://twitter.com/neilbickford/status/912404685465649152); unfortunately, these were not implemented due to time constraints, although Guardado and Sánchez-Crespo's method from GPU Gems 1 might work as a way to emulate caustics.

 Check out the source code!